NoOne4rever/Axessors/README.md

     private static $settings; #: +axs array[int|string]
 }
 ```
-**Axessors** also support *extended* types, that have additional methods. *Extended* types have capitalized names.
+Axessors also support *extended* types, that have additional methods. *Extended* types have capitalized names.
 See [axessors methods](https://github.com/NoOne4rever/Axessors#axessors-methods).

 ### Conditions

 Sometimes we need to make a short condition for getter or setter.
 For example, field `$age` can contain any integer in range [1..120].
-To perform a checkout of integer, we will write something like this:
+To perform a checkout, we will write something like this:
 ```php
 class WithConditionalSetter
 {